 Today, I’ll tell y’all about three parties that are perfect for the holidays, PLUS the details to help you make each party a success!

 I’ve seen this done two ways: with friends and with family.

 My friend Loni and I co-planned this event.
-We invited the max amount of people from our neighborhood that could fit at my long table (we squeezed twelve of us on there!)
+We invited the max amount of neighborhood friends that could fit at my long table (we squeezed in twelve!).
 Upon RSVP, each couple was assigned a course and a secret ingredient to incorporate into the dish.
 Everyone’s dish was delicious!
-We had:

-We asked that everyone prepare their “course” with their spouse, and bring it to my home.
+We asked that everyone prepared their “course” with their spouse and bring it to my home.
 Everything was all ready to eat, except the main course and a dessert that cooked while we ate.

-We had everyone sit down and let each couple introduce their course, one at a time.
-With six courses and twelve people, there were a couple challenges.
+Each couple introduced their course one at a time.
+With six courses and twelve people, there were a couple of challenges.
 First: I’m sure you’ve sat at a table where you are too squished?
-You’re constantly bumping elbows and you can’t relax, for fear you’ll be leaning on the person next to you… It’s the worst!
-So- I ended up moving myself and another woman to sit at the corners of the table with a bar stool.
-This freed up a few inches of space for added elbow-room for everyone.
+You’re constantly bumping elbows and you can’t relax, for fear you’ll lean on the person next to you… it’s the worst!
+So- another woman and I moved to the corners of the table with a bar stool.
+This freed up some space for added elbow-room for everyone.

-Secondly, the conversation can get tricky.
-If you’re in the same spot for a long time it’s hard for all twelve people to be interested in the same topic, right?
-So… conversation cards to the rescue!
-I let everyone choose a few questions that were typed up and the strips of paper rolled up.
+Secondly, the conversation between twelve people can get tricky.
+So, conversation cards to the rescue!
+I let everyone choose a few typed up questions on strips of rolled up paper and this worked great.